TatuPekkarinen/tt-shell-python/README.md

 Minimal Python Shell

-This project is a small command-line shell written in Python.
-It supports a few simple built-in commands and can also run executable files in the current directory.
-The goal is to provide a lightweight example of how a shell parses input and decides what to do with it.
+This project is a small command-line shell implemented in Python.
+It supports a few basic built-in commands and can also run executables from the current directory.
+The goal is to show, in a simple way, how a shell reads a command, decides what it means, and runs the right action.

+Builtin Commands

-The shell recognizes three built-ins: echo, type, and exit.
+The shell includes three builtins:

-echo prints whatever arguments you give it.
+echo – prints the arguments you pass to it.

-type tells you whether a command is a built-in or an external program, and shows the path if it’s found on the system.
+type – tells you whether a command is a builtin or an external program.
+If it’s an external program and can be found, it prints the program’s path.

-exit quits the shell with status code 0.
+exit – exits the shell with status code 0.

+External Commands

+If a command starts with "./" the shell treats it as an executable file in the current directory and runs it using Python’s subprocess module.

+Error Handling

-Commands starting with ./ are treated as executables located in the working directory and are run using Python’s subprocess module.
-Anything else that isn’t a built-in or a valid executable results in an error message similar to what a normal shell would print.
+If a command isn’t a builtin and isn’t a valid executable, the shell prints an error message similar to what a standard shell would print.

-Part of the codecrafters challenge but I plan to make this my own thing.
-No AI usage at all other than for README

 CODECRAFTERS STARTER CODE